I love cooking and enjoy writing about my kitchen adventures as well as general family health.

 2. Broccoli, Kale, and Brassica Vegetables

-Veggies are great to eat because they most of them contain high levels of fiber and lots of antioxidants.
+Veggies are great to eat because most of them contain high levels of fiber and lots of antioxidants.

 Specifically for H. pylori, a study found that consuming broccoli sprouts can reduce the H. pylori growth in the stomach because of the high content of sulphorafane.1